radius-project/docs/docs/content/getting-started/first-app/_index.md

 ## 6. Rerun the application with a database

 Use the command below to run the updated application again, then open the browser to [http://localhost:3000](http://localhost:3000).
-If you are using codespaces, you can get the demo app url from the ports tab in VSCode.

 ```sh
 rad run app.bicep